 Outdoor HDTV antennas aren’t expensive – you can pay from $15 to $150 – but there are a few features worth paying extra for.
 Keep these price ranges in mind as you shop.

-Inexpensive: Between $15 and $29, you’ll find competent models that offer excellent value.
-Models in this price range can feel a little flimsy, but that’s OK – many deliver excellent picture quality and even include mounting hardware.
+Inexpensive: Between $15 and $29, you’ll find competent models.
+They can feel a little flimsy, but that’s OK – many deliver excellent picture quality and even include mounting hardware.
 If you live in a densely populated area, or you’re buying an antenna for occasional channel surfing, you can find good options in this range.

 Mid-range: Between $30 and $59, expect to see models that have longer ranges and include signal amplification hardware.
 Models in this price range are good at the basics and often include luxury features like motorized 360° control.
 If you’re in a spot with reception that’s less than ideal, you’ll likely need to look at antennas in this range.